What do you need to travel to Mexico?by Luz Prada | November 15, 2022

 Is Mexico open for tourists?

-Currently, there are no COVID-19 restrictions for entering Mexico.
+Currently, there are no COVID-19 restrictions.
 Mexican authorities do not require any type of PCR or antigen test to travel to the country, nor do they require you to have been vaccinated.

 Do you need a transit visa in Mexico?